simaomenesesjoao/QuantumPong/README.md

 # Installation
 This is a preliminary version of the game and requires OpenCL GPU acceleration to run.
 For now, it can only run on Linux with X11 (no Wayland support yet).

+# Wish list
+Support for more platforms
+OpenCL/OpenGL integration
+Make it event driven
+Make the window dimensions independent of the simulation dimensions Better visualization of the objects on the screen Implement magnetic fields, electric fields, optical fields